 The HNBF does not use a one-size-fits-all formula in deciding to accept an applicant.
 We will consider your application as a whole — including your academic background, essays, personal background, interest in the legal profession, and any leadership experiences you have.
 We look for your potential as a future Latino leader and demonstrated an interest in the content of our program.

 Due to the generosity of our sponsors and donors, there is no cost to students to participate in the Law Institute.
-However, applicants must pay a non-refundable $50 application fee, unless a fee waiver is requested and granted.
-Students are also responsible for arranging transportation to Washington, DC.
+However, students are also responsible for arranging transportation to Washington, DC.
 Transportation scholarships are available based on financial need.
 Do not let the cost of transportation to DC deter you from applying!
 Upon your acceptance to the program, we are committed to working with you and your family to ensure your ability to attend.

-For more information about the Law Institute, email us at email@example.com.
+For more information about the Law Institute, please email firstname.lastname@example.org.
 More information is also available on the HNBF website.

 The Future Latino Leaders Summer Law Institute student application is available here and can be completed online.
 While we strongly encourage you to submit your application online, you may choose to complete and mail a paper version.

 The deadline to apply for the 2024 Future Latino Leaders Summer Law Institute is March 15, 2024.
 Your complete application and materials must be RECEIVED by the HNBF by the deadline date.
 We will notify applicants of acceptance on a rolling basis.

 Upload your high school transcripts, signed rules and regulations form, resume, and essays via the application form.